-Our Open House Festival takes place on: Saturday 18th
+Our Annual Open House Festival takes place each May

 May 10am until 4pm.